Aspiring border agent, dancer, engineer among concert dead

-(AP) — A teen who loved dancing.
-An AT&T district manager.
+A teen who loved dancing.
 An aspiring Border Patrol agent.
-And an engineering student working on a medical device to help his ailing mother.
+A computer science student.
+An engineering student working on a medical device to help his ailing mother.
+And his friend and high school football teammate.

 Clearer pictures began to emerge Sunday of some of the eight people who died after fans at the Astroworld music festival in Houston suddenly surged toward the stage during a performance by rapper Travis Scott.